IEEE 754: Total-ordering predicate

-The standard provides a predicate totalOrder, which defines a total ordering on canonical members of the supported arithmetic format.
-The predicate agrees with the comparison predicates when one floating-point number is less than the other.
 The totalOrder predicate does not impose a total ordering on all encodings in a format.
 In particular, it does not distinguish among different encodings of the same floating-point representation, as when one or both encodings are non-canonical.
 IEEE 754-2019 incorporates clarifications of totalOrder.

 For the binary interchange formats whose encoding follows the IEEE 754-2008 recommendation on placement of the NaN signaling bit, the comparison is identical to one that type puns the floating-point numbers to a sign–magnitude integer (assuming a payload ordering consistent with this comparison), an old trick for FP comparison without an FPU.